LogtalkDotOrg/logtalk3/manuals/_sources/userman/objects.rst.txt

    % default metaclass for all abstract classes
-   % predicates common to all classes
+   % providing predicates common to all classes

    :- object(abstract_class,
        instantiates(class),